 - Understand the meaning of the safety signs on the machine.
 Keep them clean.
 Replace them if they become damaged. - Never operate this winch with guards or shields removed.
 The manufacturer has designed this skidding winch to be used with all its safety equipment properly attached, to minimize the chance of accidents. - Read and understand the operator's manual before starting.
-Review safety instructions annually. - Do not allow anyone within 20 ft (6 m) of machine or logs during operation. - Stand at least 10 ft (3 m) to the side to activate the winch. - Do not touch or stand directly in line with cable during operation. - Check cable condition before using winch.
-Cable can break if it is kinked, corroded, knotted, or has broken strands.
+Review safety instructions annually. - Do not allow anyone within 20 ft (6 m) of machine or logs during operation. - Stand at least 10 ft (3 m) to the side to activate the winch. - Do not touch or stand directly in line with rope during operation. - Check rope condition before using winch.
+Rope can break if it is kinked, corroded, knotted, or has broken strands.
 Replace if damaged. - Never consume alcohol or take drugs that could hinder alertness or coordination while operating this equipment.
 Consult a doctor about operating this machine if taking prescription medications. - Do not allow riders on this machine at any time.
 There is no safe place for any riders. - Keep rear tractor wheels on level ground and lower winch blade when winching to provide stability. - Do not exceed winching angle of more than 25° off center. - Always winch up a slope.
 It is not safe to winch down slope.
 Logs could roll unpredictably.
+Do not winch across a slope. - If the winch is equipped with a synthetic rope, always use a choker chain.
+NEVER wrap the rope around the log or hook the forged end back onto the rope.
+The rope can be damaged and break.

-Do not winch across a slope. - Do not operate on hillsides or when working area is cluttered, wet, muddy or icy to prevent slipping and tripping. - Keep all components of PTO systems shielded and guarded. - Regularly test driveline guards by spinning or rotating them to make sure they have not become stuck to the shaft. - Disengage the PTO and shut off the tractor before dismounting to clean, repair, service, or adjust machinery. - Walk around tractors and machinery rather than stepping over a rotating shaft. - Do not exceed a safe travel speed when transporting.
+- Replace synthetic rope if kinked, badly frayed, has knots, cuts, or broken strands.
+If rope fails under tension it can snap back with great force causing injury or death.
+Avoid sudden jerks, quick starts or stops.
+Start slowly and smoothly. - Do not operate on hillsides or when working area is cluttered, wet, muddy or icy to prevent slipping and tripping. - Keep all components of PTO systems shielded and quarded. - Regularly test driveline guards by spinning or rotating them to make sure they have not become stuck to the shaft. - Disengage the PTO and shut off the tractor before dismounting to clean, repair, service, or adjust machinery. - Walk around tractors and machinery rather than stepping over a rotating shaft. - · Do not exceed a safe travel speed when transporting.